N0tKris/CSCI-2040U-Software-Design-Labs/docs/owner-guide.md

 1. From the Owner Dashboard, locate your restaurant.
 2. Click **Add Menu Item** (or equivalent button).
 3. Fill in the item name, price, and description.
+4. Select one or more **Dietary Tags** from the menu item tag picker.
 4. Submit the form.

 Menu items will be visible to users viewing your restaurant's detail page.

+### Menu Item Dietary Tags

+- Supported canonical tags include: Vegan, Vegetarian, Halal, Kosher, Gluten-Free, Dairy-Free, Nut-Free.
+- Tags are normalized and de-duplicated on save by the backend.
+- Tags are displayed as chips on owner and user views.

+### Managing Existing Menu Items

+- Edit item details from the menu edit modal.
+- Update item images and dietary tags in the same modal.
+- Delete items that are no longer offered.

 ---